brylevkirill/posts/AI.md

   It is quite possible that people in the future will wonder why so many people back in 2019 thought playing Go and other fixed games in simulated environments after long training had anything to do with intelligence.

-  Intelligence is more about adapting/transfering old knowledge to new task (playing Quake Arena quite good without any training after mastering Doom) than it is about compressing experience into heuristics to predict outcome and searching action in given position to maximize predicted outcome value (playing Quake Arena quite good after million games after mastering Doom).
+  Intelligence is more about adapting/transfering old knowledge to new task (playing Quake Arena quite good without any training after mastering Doom) than it is about compressing experience into heuristics to predict outcome and determining action to maximize predicted outcome value in given state (playing Quake Arena quite good after million games after mastering Doom).

   Human intelligence is about ability to adapt to physical and social world [[4a]](https://amazon.com/Measure-All-Minds-Evaluating-Intelligence/dp/1107153018), and playing Go is a particular adaptation performed by human intelligence, and developing algorithm to learn to play Go is more performant adaptation, and developing mathematical theory to play Go might be even more performant.